mohith789p/Python/Readme.md

    - Membership
    - Identity

-### Program 2
+---

+### 🏗️ **Program 2: Conditional Statements**

-1. Find the largest number among three numbers.
+1. Find the largest number among three.
-2. Check if a triangle is valid given its sides.
+2. Check if a triangle is valid with given sides.
-3. Determine if a number is even or odd.
+3. Even or odd?
-4. Identify if a letter is a vowel or consonant.
+4. Vowel or consonant?
 5. Check if a year is a leap year.
 6. Determine grade based on marks.
 7. Display the day of the week.

-### Program 3
+---

+### 🔁 **Program 3: Loops!**

-1. Calculate the sum of the first 10 natural numbers using:
+1. Sum of the first 10 natural numbers using:
    - For loop
    - While loop
 2. Print multiplication table using:
    - For loop
    - While loop
-3. Print each character in a string and display its length.
+3. Print each character in a string & its length.
 4. Find the factorial of a number.
 5. Check if a number is prime.
 6. Check if a number is Armstrong.
-7. Determine if a number is a palindrome.
+7. Check if a number is a palindrome.
 8. Print an inverted left-hand pyramid.
-9. Calculate the sum of a series 1/1! + 2/2! + 3/3! + ...............+ n/n!.
+9. Calculate series: `1/1! + 2/2! + ... + n/n!`
 10. Print Floyd's Triangle.

-### Program 5
+---

+### 📜 **Program 5: List!**

-1. Find the sum and average of elements in a list.
+1. Sum & average of list elements.
 2. Reverse a list.
-3. Interchange the first and last elements in a list.
+3. Interchange first & last elements.
-4. Remove the first occurrence of an element in a list.
+4. Remove the first occurrence of an element.
-5. Extract even and odd numbers from a list.
+5. Extract even & odd numbers from a list.
-6. Find the positions of the minimum and maximum elements in a list.
+6. Find positions of min & max elements.
 7. Concatenate two lists index-wise.

-### Program 6
+---

+### ✨ **Program 6: String manipulation!**

-1. Reverse a given string.
+1. Reverse a string.
-2. Reverse a string without using the slicing operator.
+2. Reverse a string (no slicing!).
 3. Check if a string is a palindrome.
-4. Find the length of a string without using `len()`.
+4. Find string length without `len()`.
-5. Count the number of vowels in a string.
+5. Count vowels in a string.
 6. Print even-length words in a string.

-### Program 7
+---

+### 🧩 **Program 7: Functions!**

-1. Functions for basic arithmetic operations: addition, subtraction, multiplication, division.
+1. Functions for arithmetic operations:
+   - Addition
+   - Subtraction
+   - Multiplication
+   - Division
 2. Define a function with multiple return values.
 3. Find the GCD of two numbers.
-4. Find the largest and smallest numbers in a list.
+4. Find largest & smallest in a list.
-5. Find the second-largest element in a list.
+5. Second-largest element in a list.
-6. Flatten a list of lists into a single list.
+6. Flatten a list of lists.
-7. Reverse a list without using built-in `reverse()` or slicing.
+7. Reverse a list without `reverse()` or slicing.

-### Program 8
+---

+### 🌟 **Program 8: Recursive Functions!**

 1. Find the factorial of a number using recursion.
 2. Print the Fibonacci sequence using recursion.
-3. Find the GCD of two numbers using recursion.
+3. Find GCD of two numbers using recursion.
-4. Check if a given key exists in a dictionary.
+4. Check if a key exists in a dictionary.
-5. Add a new key-value pair to an existing dictionary.
+5. Add a new key-value pair to a dictionary.
 6. Sum all elements in a dictionary.
-7. Create a lambda function that returns "even" if a number is even, and "odd" if a number is odd.
+7. Lambda function for "even/odd".

 ---

-Each program demonstrates key programming concepts in Python, including conditional statements, loops, functions, recursion, data structures, and more.
+Each program demonstrates **key programming concepts** in Python, including conditional statements, loops, functions, recursion, data structures, and more.